gvwilson/thirdbit/teaching/community.md

 often a difficult transition for grassroots organizations, but is outside the scope of this book.

-### People You Don't Want On Your Team

-One way to think about the community you want is to think about the people you *don't* want in it.

-*   *Anna* knows more about every subject than everyone else put together–at least, she thinks she does.
-No matter what you say, she'll correct you; no matter what you know, she knows better.
-Annas are pretty easy to spot: if you keep track in team meetings of how often people interrupt one another, her score is usually higher than everyone else's put together.

-*   *Bao* is a contrarian: no matter what anyone says, he'll take the opposite side.
-This is healthy in small doses, but when Bao does it, there's always another objection lurking behind the first half dozen.

-*   *Catherine* has so little confidence in her own ability that she won't make any decision, no matter how small, until she has checked with someone else.
-Everything has to be spelled out in detail for her so that there's no possibility of her getting anything wrong.

-*   *Frank* believes that knowledge is power.
-He enjoys knowing things that other people don't–or to be more accurate, he enjoys it when people know he knows things they don't.
-Frank can actually make things work, but when asked how he did it, he'll grin and say, "Oh, I'm sure you can figure it out."

-*   *Hediyeh* is quiet.
-Very quiet.
-She never speaks up in meetings, even when she knows that what other people are saying is wrong.
-She might contribute to the mailing list, but she's very sensitive to criticism, and will always back down rather than defending her point of view.
-Hediyeh isn't a troublemaker, but rather a lost opportunity.

-*   *Kenny* is a hitchhiker.
-He has discovered that most people would rather shoulder some extra work than snitch, and he takes advantage of it at every turn.
-The frustrating thing is that he's so damn *plausible* when someone finally does confront him.
-"There have been mistakes on all sides," he says, or, "Well, I think you're nit-picking."
-The only way to deal with Kenny is to stand up to him: remember, if he's not doing his share, *he's the bad guy*, not you.

-*   *Melissa* would easily have made the varsity procrastination team if she'd bothered to show up to tryouts.
-She means well–she really does feel bad about letting people down–but somehow something always comes up, and her tasks are never finished until the last possible moment.
-Of course, that means that everyone who is depending on her can't do their work until *after* the last possible moment...

-*   *Petra*'s favorite phrase is "why don't we".
-Why don't we rewrite all of our courses?
-Hey, why don't we invent our own language for teaching?
-Her energy and enthusiasm are hard to argue with, but argue you must.
-Otherwise, for every step you move forward, the project's goalposts will recede by two.

-*   *Raj* is rude.
-"It's just the way I talk," he says, "If you can't hack it, maybe you should find another team."
-His favorite phrase is, "That's stupid," and he uses obscenity as casually as minor characters in Tarantino films.
-His only redeeming grace is that he can't dissemble in front of the instructor as well as Kenny, so he's easier to get rid of.

-*   *Sergei* is simply incompetent.
-He doesn't understand the problem, he hasn't bothered to master the tools and libraries he's supposed to be using, the code he checks in doesn't compile, and his thirty-second bug fixes introduce more problems than they solve.
-If he means well, try to re-partition the work so that he'll do less damage.
-If he doesn't, he should be treated like any other hitchhiker.

 ## Governance

 As Jo Freeman pointed out in her influential essay "[The Tyranny of